Airport Parking vs. Uber/Lyft (2026): The Real Cost Math

 Should you drive your own car and park at the airport, or take an Uber or Lyft?
-It's the single most common pre-trip debate, and the answer is rarely the same trip to trip.
-The right choice depends mostly on three things: how long you'll be gone, how far you live from the airport, and how flexible your schedule is.
-This guide walks through the real cost math, the hidden factors people forget, and a quick decision framework so you can make the call in under a minute.
+It’s the single most common pre-trip debate, and the answer isn’t the same trip to trip.
+The right choice depends mostly on four things: how long you’ll be gone, how far you live from the airport, how flexible your schedule is, and how many people and bags you’re moving.
+This guide gives you the real 2026 cost math, concrete worked examples at major US airports, the fees people forget, and a 30-second decision framework so you can make the call before your next trip.
 When you decide parking is the right choice, ParkON lets you compare lots and pre-book at your airport.

 Compare Airport Parking Rates